matthewfee/typingchallenge/README.md

 # typingchallenge

 Type Challenge is a dynamic typing game used to test your typing skills.
-Built with TypeScript, CSS, Styled Components, Auth0, and Airbase.
+Built as a full-stack application using  TypeScript, CSS, Styled Components, Auth0, and Airbase.